yamalight/generator-powder/README.md

 All the client-side app code is managed and compiled by [Browserify](http://browserify.org/).
 [Bower](http://bower.io/) is used for the client-side dependencies which are loaded directly from core template.
 All dependencies available on CDNs should be replaced to those before deploying.
 [Gulp.js](http://gulpjs.com/) is used as a build-tool.
-In addition to build and testing tasks, gulp as well handles all the things related to encapsulating bower dependencies into Browserify without any additional actions from the developer.
+In addition to build and testing tasks, gulp as well handles all the things related to encapsulating bower dependencies into project without any additional actions from the developer.
+It as well created version of layout with libraries located on CDN.
+If you'd like to include your own libraries, please add CDN locations to `gulp/tasks/cdn.js`.
 Testing is done using [jshint](http://www.jshint.com/) for linting and [mocha.js](http://visionmedia.github.io/mocha/) with [should.js](https://github.com/visionmedia/should.js/) for automated testing.
 Default test suite includes two different test files - one for API using simple JSON, and one for browser using [zombie.js](http://zombie.labnotes.org/).
 In addition, powder.js utilizes [asyncawait](https://github.com/yortus/asyncawait) and promises (using [bluebird](https://github.com/petkaantonov/bluebird)) to simplify asynchronous code.